 - Designing ethical systems

-This year’s journey will begin in April, when newly-selected Fellows participate in “Tilling the Soil”--a set of reflective exercises and Skype conversations with program directors, aimed at the nexus of inner transformation in service of social transformation.
-Tilling the Soil prepares Fellows for intensive learning and growth at the Ethical Leadership Assembly, a weeklong convening of new Fellows and alumni held each June near San Francisco, California.
+This year’s journey will begin in March, when newly-selected Fellows participate in “Tilling the Soil”--a set of reflective exercises and Skype conversations with our program staff, designed to prepare Fellows for intensive learning and growth at the Ethical Leadership Assembly (ELA).
+ELA is a weeklong convening of new Fellows, along with those from past years, held each June near San Francisco, California.

-Grant awards cover project expenses and airfare to the Ethical Leadership Assembly, to be held in June 2014 and again in June 2015.
-Room and board at the Ethical Leadership Assembly is also covered by the program.
+Funding covers project expenses and airfare to the Ethical Leadership Assemblies, to be held in June 2015 and again a year later.
+Room and board at the Ethical Leadership Assembly is covered by the program.

 To be eligible to apply, a McGill applicant must be:

-- Enrolled as a full-time undergraduate student at McGill University during the Fellowship year;
+- Enrolled as a full-time undergraduate or graduate student at McGill University during the Fellowship year;

-- Available to engage with the Tilling the Soil curriculum and refine the proposed compassion-in-action project beginning April 1st, both through self-guided learning and conversations with Dalai Lama Fellows Program Directors;
+- Available to engage with the Tilling the Soil curriculum and refine the proposed compassion-in-action project, both through self-guided learning and conversations with Dalai Lama Fellows Program Directors;

 - Prepared to dedicate sufficient time and energy to both the project, the year-long Ethical Leadership curriculum, and the Dalai Lama Fellows community.